SuperOfficeDocs/superoffice-docs/docs/api/archive-providers/reference/appointmentdynamicselectionv2.md

 ---
 uid: AppointmentDynamicSelectionV2
 title: AppointmentDynamicSelectionV2
 description: Appointment selection archive with OR-able selection groups.
-Each group is represented with the <see cref="T:SuperOffice.CRM.ArchiveLists.Archive.AppointmentSelectionDynamicProviderSingleCriteriaGroup" />.
+Each group is represented with the <see cref="T -SuperOffice.CRM.ArchiveLists.Archive.AppointmentSelectionDynamicProviderSingleCriteriaGroup" />.
 keywords:
   - "archive"
   - "provider"